wh-sugiharto/hydro-gift-poc/README.md

 # Hydro-GIFT: Preliminary Proof of Concept
 ### Flow-Informed Graph Neural Network for Spatial Field Reconstruction

-> This repository contains visualizations and results from the preliminary Proof of Concept (PoC) for the **Hydro-GIFT** framework, submitted as part of a JSPS Postdoctoral Fellowship (FY2027) application to Kobe University (Host: Prof. Keisuke Nakayama).
+> This repository contains visualizations and results from the preliminary Proof of Concept (PoC) for the **Hydro-GIFT** framework

 ---